 Asian teas are served alongside dim sum and open sandwiches.

 The Coach House, 14a St Lukes Road, Notting Hill, London, W11 1DP

 Tube: Westbourne Park Station

 The Teanamu Chaya Teahouse offers afternoon tea with an Asian twist, serving a vast selection of teas and bespoke tisane infusions, which can be mixed and matched to suit your taste.
 Located within a converted Notting Hill House, the quaint teahouse provides an intimate and ceremonial experience.
 Guests are guided through the different teas and can choose among options such as lychee black, ginger tangerine sencha and shanghai chic.
-Food wise, a number of tempting delicacies are available and diners can choose between two menu options: the Sabi Afternoon Tea, including wakame seaweed brown bread open sandwiches and a selection of sweet patisserie, or the Wabi Afternoon Tea, which also includes a serving of dim sum.
-The menu regularly changes but typical options include yuzu ginger preserve and cheddar sandwiches, vegetarian dumplings with chilli oil, mango seed cake and peanut sesame cookies.
+Food wise, a number of tempting delicacies are available and diners can choose between two menu options: the wabi sabi afternoon tea, including wakame seaweed brown bread open sandwiches and a selection of sweet patisserie, or the ichi-go ichi-e afternoon tea, which also includes a serving of dim sum.
+The menu regularly changes but typical options include garlic miso-pickled cream cheese and cucumber sandwiches, vegetarian dumplings with chilli oil, mango seed cake and peppercorn and peanut honeycomb.
 Scones also make an appearance and are served with clotted cream and rose petal jam.
 With additional touches such as a self-boiling kettle on the table and the tranquil décor, it's a true all-round experience and a great alternative to the sugar laden customary.

 Traditional afternoon tea is given a 1920s twist.